How did you start a career in design?

 To start with, I create clothes that I would wear myself, which is obvious, isn’t it?
 As for me, I have been a supporter of minimalism in everything, so I wanted to create a laconic capsule collection.
 That’s why gray is the main color.
 For me, it is always relevant and versatile, very basic.
-First of all, I wanted my clothes to be practical, so called ethnic-casual.
+Above all, I wanted my clothes to be practical, so-called ethnic-casual.

 Why are national motifs in clothes so important?
 Is it just a trend or something more?

-- Which materials have been chosen for the capsule collection?
+Which materials were chosen for the capsule collection?
 How did you select them?

-In a new collection, we worked exclusively with natural fabrics: flax and cotton.
-In summer, people give preference to the most natural textiles from a purely practical point of view.
-Secondly, flax is perfectly suitable for embroidery.
+In the new collection we worked exclusively with natural fabrics: linen and cotton.
+In summer, people prefer the most natural textiles from a purely practical point of view.
+Secondly, linen is perfectly suitable for embroidery.
 In addition, its mechanical properties are the most appropriate to the visual concept of the collection.
-How long does it take to create one thing?
-What are the stages of this process?

 How long does it take to create one thing?
 What are the stages of this process?

-Work with national clothes requires thorough knowledge.
+Work with folk clothing requires thorough knowledge.
 Where do you find your ideas?

 How does the perfect image look like?
-When can you say that person is dressed with a taste?
+When can you say that a person dresses with taste?

-The years of studying at the Academy gave me a sense of color, composition and aesthetics.
+My years studying at the Academy gave me a sense of color, composition, and aesthetics.
 Most often I am guided by my own senses.
 I can subconsciously feel what is cool and what is not.